mhtippur/rainbowsight/README.md

     <img src="thumbnails/led_circuitry_webpage.png" alt="Alt Text" style="width:100%; height:auto;">
   </div>
   <div style="width: 60%;">
-    We are able to imitate the rainbow-like gradients seen in past Lambertian GelSights due to the Rainbow illumination strategy.
+    <p>We are able to imitate the rainbow-like gradients seen in past Lambertian GelSights due to the Rainbow illumination strategy.</p>

-    This is done by packing as many RGB LEDs as we can fit onto the PCB.
+    <p>This is done by packing as many RGB LEDs as we can fit onto the PCB.
 A specific hue, value, and saturation is assigned to each of the discrete LEDs, and when there are enough LEDs, we start to mimic this continuous rainbow color.
-Depending on the shapes of boards, we use different sizes of LEDs in the design, but generally, 21 – 28 LEDs can fit.
+Depending on the shapes of boards, we use different sizes of LEDs in the design, but generally, 21 – 28 LEDs can fit.</p>

-    Additionally, we designed a customized LED controller board that houses an Adafruit Trinket 5V Pro.
+    <p>Additionally, we designed a customized LED controller board that houses an Adafruit Trinket 5V Pro.
 It is small enough to fit at the base of an end effector or in the palm of a robotic hand and ensures the signal integrity for the sensors.
-The Trinket board has the current capacity to run up to 5 LED boards off from an external power supply, which is important when outfitting multiple sensors on a robotic hand.
+The Trinket board has the current capacity to run up to 5 LED boards off from an external power supply, which is important when outfitting multiple sensors on a robotic hand.</p>
   </div>
 </div>

 ### Example Raw Sensor Outputs ###